galaxyproject/training-material/topics/climate/tutorials/panoply/tutorial.md

 - Learn how Panoply plots are exported to Galaxy
 time_estimation: 1H
 key_points:
-- Inspect and view netCDF data with netCDF
+- Inspect and view netCDF data with Panoply
 - Interact with Galaxy to save your plots
 tags:
 - interactive-tools